-10. After installing the wheel, apply the brake lever AND brake pedal several times, then recheck both discs for caliper holder to disc clearance.
+- (12) brake disc(13) brake bracket - Visually check that the clearances between each surface of the brake disc and the brake bracket (not the brake pads) are symmetrical. - 11.
+After installing the wheel, apply the brake lever AND brake pedal several times, then recheck both discs for caliper holder to disc clearance.
 Do not operate the motorcycle without adequate clearance.

 - Check for free wheel rotation after the brake lever and brake pedal are released.
 Recheck the wheel if the brake drags or if the wheel does not rotate freely. - After installing the wheel, operate the brake lever AND brake pedal several times until you feel pressure.
-You must restore pressure from BOTH the lever AND the pedal because this motorcycle is equipped with a Linked Braking System. - Verify proper brake operation before riding. - 11.
+You must restore pressure from BOTH the lever AND the pedal because this motorcycle is equipped with a Linked Braking System. - Verify proper brake operation before riding. - 12.
 Remove the protective tapes from the front wheel.